Draken Harald Hårfagre: Expedition America 2016

 In mid-July 2016 doubts were raised about the ship's ability to visit United States destinations in the Great Lakes.
 The United States Coast Guard deemed it a commercial vessel, requiring a pilot per a 1960 law.
 The total cost of piloting was estimated at $400,000.
 Sons of Norway raised over $60,000 to help pay the pilot fees.
 On 4 August 2016 Viking Kings issued a press release declaring that Green Bay would be the ship's last stop in the Great Lakes, planning to make its next stop in New York in September.

 Awards

 The crew of Draken Harald Hårfagre were awarded the Leif Erikson Award by The Exploration Museum at the 2016 Explorers Festival in Húsavík, Iceland.
 Norwegian ambassador Cecilie Landsverk accepted the award on behalf of the crew from Iceland's President Guðni Th.
 Jóhannesson, followed by a video message from the captain.

-Use In Film
+Use in film

-The ship was used during the production of the upcoming film The Odyssey to portray an ancient Greek warship.
+The ship was used during the production of the film The Odyssey (2026) to portray an ancient Greek warship.